Elder Law lawyer Danbury, CT

 The Danbury, CT elder law lawyer from Sweeney Legal knows that bedsores that are left untreated can become significantly worse.
 They may develop into a bone infection, sepsis, or gangrene.
 Not only could this place your loved one in more pain, but it could result in death.

-If you believe your elderly loved one is suffering from bedsores, know that this kind of neglect is not okay.
+If you believe your elderly loved one is suffering from bedsores or other forms of abuse, know that this kind of neglect is not okay.
 Your loved one deserves to be compensated for the pain they have been put through.
 For more information on how we can help your loved one with a personal injury claim for their bedsores, speak with an elder law lawyer in Danbury, Connecticut from Legal Sweeney.